How To Clean And Disinfect A Toilet In 6 Easy Steps

 How to clean and disinfect a toilet bowl

-1. Scrub the toilet with a multipurpose cleaning product (our favorite is the vinegar-powered 9 Elements Bathroom Cleaner) or a simple mixture of dish soap and warm water.
+1. Scrub the toilet with a multipurpose cleaning product or a simple mixture of dish soap and warm water.
 Scrub the toilet’s inside and outside, top and bottom.

 • Always follow the directions on any ready-made cleaning product’s label.